morsznetik/pyPlayer/README.md

 - [x] More extensible text-rendering styles[^2]
 - [x] Compressing color video frames by grouping the same color in the same line
 - [x] Diff algorithm for printing frames, only updating what is needed
-- [ ] Improve color smoothing algorithm
+- [x] Improve color smoothing algorithm
+- [ ] Create a custom parser and validator for CLI args
 - [ ] Transparency toggle[^3]
 - [ ] Improve CI/CD pipeline
 - [ ] True[^4] multi-threaded parallelism[^5]